AI-Sherpa/web-content-extractor/docker/README.md

 ## Updating the UI instructions

-If you move this folder or change ports, update the guidance text embedded in `web_content_extractor.html` so the on-screen setup instructions stay accurate.
+If you move this folder or change ports, update both `docker/nginx.conf` and the guidance text embedded in `web_content_extractor.html` so the on-screen setup instructions stay accurate.

 ## Troubleshooting Ollama & CORS